 For the City:

 We see FBC BR becoming a church FOR our city, not just in our city.
-We see our faith family as community of believers placed here by God to graciously serve others for the good of those in the city of Baton Rouge.
+We see our faith family as a community of believers placed here by God to graciously serve others for the good of those in the city of Baton Rouge.

 For the Nations:

-We see FBC BR deeply invested on every continent on earth through church planting, gospel proclamation among unreached people groups, bible translation projects, and mercy ministries to the world’s most desperate people.
+We see FBC BR deeply invested on every continent on earth through church planting, gospel proclamation among unreached people groups, Bible translation projects, and mercy ministries to the world’s most desperate people.

 What We Believe

 The Bible is the Word of God inspired and without error in Its original manuscripts.
 It is our only source of authority in matters of faith, conduct and truth.

 II Timothy 3:16; II Peter 1:20-21; Mark 13:31; John 8:31-32; John 20:31; Acts 20:32